taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

-- second, you can use it in your root component
-- instead of dispatchign the action object directly, you can create an action object by using its action creator
+Second, you can use it in your root component.
+Instead of dispatchign the action object directly, you can create an action by using its action creator.

 {title="src/actions/archive.js",lang="javascript"}
 ~~~~~~~~
 ...
+# leanpub-start-insert
 import { doArchiveStory } from './actions/archive';
+# leanpub-end-insert

 function render() {
   ReactDOM.render(